 No Tidying, No Worries!

 Please don’t worry about tidying your house, showering or dressing, or, for in person visits, acting as a host in any way.
 I know you have a young baby, and I’d rather see you tucked in bed with your baby amidst a cheerful mess and a sink full of dishes, then running about cleaning.

 For Live Video Telehealth Lactation Visits

 Make sure there is good lighting in the room you are in.
 If at all possible, have another adult with you who can hold / aim camera so I can observe you nursing more easily.
+If that is not possible, give some advance thought to ways to prop up your device to give a hands free view while you are nursing.
 If possible have a flashlight or other portable light available.